Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Data and Methods

 \section{Data and Methods}

-\paragraph{Dataset} The dataset contains $16$ variables of three different types and a total of $2,772,212$ data points observed during the span of $2014-2018$.
-We use data observed in $2014-2017$ ($2,177,624$ points) and in $2018$ ($594,588$ points) for training and testing respectively.
-The three different types of the variables are as follows. \textbf{(1) The in-site measurements}: These include $11$ variables measured every hour at $74$ surface stations arranged by the Environmental Protection Agency (EPA) of Taiwan. \textbf{(2) The derived variables}: These contain $4$ variables converted from the previous EPA information. \textbf{(3) The observations from remote sensor:} These are the surface downward solar radiation (rsds) data inverted from the absorption data of Himawari 8, a Japan’s geostationary meteorological satellite, by the Central Weather Bureau and National Science and Technology Center for Disaster Reduction of Taiwan \cite{Himawari2016}.
-Table \ref{tab:training-testing-dataset-info} presents the details of each variable (see the supplementary).
-The values of these input (independent) variables are observed hourly.
+\paragraph{Dataset} The dataset contains $14$ variables of three different types and a total of $3,204,710$ hourly data points observed during the span of $2014-2018$.
+We combine consecutive eight hourly data points which does not include any missing value to generate a new 2-dimension dataset (eight hours of 14 variables).
+We use data observed in $2014-2017$ ($655,850$ points) and in $2018$ ($225,478$ points) for training and testing respectively.
+The three different types of variables are as follows. \textbf{(1) The in-site measurements}: These include $12$ variables measured every hour at $36$ surface stations arranged by the Environmental Protection Agency (EPA) of Taiwan, as shown in Figure \ref{fig:epa_distribution}. \textbf{(2) The derived variable}: These contains water vapor mixing ratio converted from the previous EPA information. \textbf{(3) The observations from remote sensor:} These are the surface downward solar radiation (rsds) data inverted from the absorption data of Himawari 8, a Japan’s geostationary meteorological satellite, by the Central Weather Bureau and National Science and Technology Center for Disaster Reduction of Taiwan \citep{Himawari2016}.
+Table \ref{tab:training-testing-dataset-info} presents the details of each variable.
+The values of these inputs (independent) variables are observed hourly.

-In addition to the observed data, monthly historical simulation (2000-2014) \cite{WACCM_historical_2019} and future projection (2015-2100) \cite{WACCM_ssp370_2019} from CESM2-WACCM are used to evaluate the future trend of \ce{O3}.
-CESM2-WACCM is a global climate model developed by the US National Center for Atmospheric Research \cite{CESM2_2020}.
-The variables that correspond to our observed dataset are analyzed in the form of an area average (longitude from 119.375 $^{\circ}$E to 121.875 $^{\circ}$E and latitude from 21.675 $^{\circ}$N to 25.445 $^{\circ}$N, as displayed in Fig. \ref{fig:epa_distribution} in the supplementary).
-Exact matching variables are listed in Table \ref{tab:corresponding_var} in the supplementary.
+In addition to the observed data, monthly historical simulation (2000-2014) \citep{CESM2_historical_2019} and future projection (2015-2100) \citep{CESM2_ssp126_2019, CESM2_ssp245_2019, CESM2_ssp370_2019, CESM2_ssp585_2019} from CESM2 are used to evaluate the future trend of \ce{O3}.
+CESM2 is a global climate model developed by the US National Center for Atmospheric Research \citep{CESM2_2020}.
+The variables including temperature, relative humidity and water vapor content are analyzed in the form of an area average (longitude from 119.375 $^{\circ}$E to 121.875 $^{\circ}$E and latitude from 21.675 $^{\circ}$N to 25.445 $^{\circ}$N, as displayed in Fig. \ref{fig:epa_distribution}).